-The following outlines the key points in the history of rent-to-own industry and APRO over the past three decades.
+Highlighting key points in the history of the rent-to-own industry over the past three-plus decades.

 APRO, in conjunction with TRIB Group and the Tennessee Rental Dealers Association (TRDA), awards $106,500 worth of scholarships to 50 students.
 The cumulative total is 155 students with more than $386,000 worth of scholarships since the Education Foundation’s beginning.